lismaroliveira1/rest_api_KD_Rastreios/README.md

-# REST API KD RASTREIOS
+# REST API WITH PYTHON AND FLASK

-This api is being developed for a KD Rastreios application available in https://play.google.com/store/apps/details?id=br.com.dionisiusdev.kdrastreios

 ## Abstract